2ndWatch/name-module/README.md

 * This module produces three types of names:
   - Availability zone - Resources that are deployed in an availability zone IE ec2 or eni
   - Regional - Resources that are deployed in a region IE vpc or security group
-  - Global - Resource that are global IE IAM resources.
+  - Global - Resource that are global IE IAM resources